 |Unique Identifier||A system column stores a globally unique identifier (GUID) value for each row.|

-You can customize forms (main, quick create, and quick view) and email templates by adding multi-select columns.
-When you add a Multi-Select Choice column, you can specify multiple values that will be available for users to select.
+You can customize forms (main, quick create, and quick view) and email templates by adding multi-select columns that are called Choices.
+When you add a choices column, you can specify multiple values that will be available for users to select.
 When users fill out the form they can select one, multiple, or all the values displayed in a drop-down list.

 For example, if an organization operates in multiple areas or countries, you can include multiple locations or countries in an ‘Area of operation’ column.
 A user can then select one or more locations from the list of available values.

 Choices can be used with read-only grids, editable grids, and most forms.
 Multi-select choices can't be used with:

 - Workflows, business process flows, actions, dialogs, business rules, charts, rollup columns, or calculated columns.

 Multi-select columns are supported in the following types of forms:

 |Refresh form||Read-only (column will available but cannot be edited)|